Fujifilm Guides

 Why Lighting Changes Everything

+Every light source has a different color temperature and spectral character.
 Your recipe's white balance and color settings interact with the ambient light to produce the final image.
 A warm WB shift that creates a beautiful golden tone in daylight will turn tungsten light into an orange mess.
 A cool recipe that looks moody under overcast skies will look frigid and clinical in noon sun.

 Bright Sun